 Once submitted, all plans and reports that form part of the application will be available online if the application is advertised for public notice.

 Once all relevant documentation has been prepared, lodge your application with Whitehorse Council.
 Council will liaise with the applicant only (the person nominated on the application form).
-The preferred method to lodge a planning application is online, applications can also be lodged by mail or in person.
+The preferred method to lodge a planning application is online, or applications can be lodged by mail.

 As part of the preliminary assessment, the planner will check the application to ensure there is sufficient information to assess the application.
 If there is not enough information to enable a thorough assessment, the planner may request further information within 28 days of lodgement of the application.
 A request for further information may also identify any preliminary concerns with the proposal.
 A timeframe will be given for the information to be provided and if it is not received within the required time frame the application will lapse.

 The Whitehorse Council Statutory Planning team operates digitally and does not work with hard copy documents.
-Please ensure a digital copy is also provided if submitting further information by mail or in person.
+Please ensure a digital copy is also provided if submitting further information by mail.

 Extension of Time to Submit Further Information